mononobi/charma-server/README.md

-* it can scan your computer's hard disks for movie files, identify the movies automatically, and download all basic details about each movie from internet, and creates a local database of your movies collection.
+* it can scan your computer's hard disks for movie files, identify the movies automatically, and download all basic details about each movie from internet, and create a local database of your movies collection.

 * open the folder of the movie you desire, directly from the application. you no more need to waste time by searching your computer for movies.